X-rays are best known for their use in evaluating broken bones. However, they can also be used to look at different parts of the body.

 After the IVP is over, you can resume a normal diet.
 Drinking more fluids can help your body excrete the dye.

-There are some small risks with an IVP.
+There are some small risks associated with an IVP.

 The contrast dye can affect your kidney function.
-This is usually temporary, but some people have permanent damage.
+This is usually temporary, but a few people have permanent damage.
 There is also a chance you might react to the dye, even if you have never had an allergic reaction before.